 Q: What kind of query functionality does DynamoDB support?

 Amazon DynamoDB supports key-value GET/PUT operations using a user-defined primary key.
 The primary key is the only required attribute for items in a table and it uniquely identifies each item.
 You specify the primary key when you create a table.
+In addition to that DynamoDB provides flexible querying by letting query on non-primary key attributes using Global Secondary Indexes and Local Secondary Indexes.

 A primary key can either be a single-attribute hash key or a composite hash-range key.
 A single attribute hash primary key could be, for example, “UserID”.
 This would allow you to quickly read and write data for an item associated with a given user ID.